PennLINC/aslprep/docs/quickstart.rst

 Quick Start Tutorial
 ---------------------

-This page describes the basic steps to run *ASLPrep* on an open source dataset. *ASLPrep* is containerized and available via ``pip``, and thus can be run in a variety of ways.
+This page describes the basic steps to run ``ASLPrep`` on an open source dataset. ``ASLPrep`` is containerized and available via ``pip``, and thus can be run in a variety of ways.
 Here, we provide the most basic and user friendly workflow.

 *ASLPrep* requires a valid BIDS dataset, like this example of BIDS dataset on `openneuro <https://openneuro.org/datasets/ds000240/versions/2.0.0/download>`_.
 Using Chrome, you can download the data via the browser.
 Note that you might have to create a new folder to download the data to.
-You can also download it via datalad or aws.
+You can also download it via ``datalad`` or ``aws``.

 The BIDS dataset should include the following datatypes in order to run *ASLPrep*::